 4. Beyond the credit card—additional payment options

 40% of clients who dealt with a legal issue stated they would never hire a lawyer who didn’t accept credit or debit cards, according to the 2018 Legal Trends Report.
-That same report found 50% of legal clients are more likely to hire a lawyer who takes electronic payments.
+The 2021 Legal Trends Report found that 66% of clients expect law firms to accept online payments.

 Accepting digital payments beyond credit cards is integral to growing your business and prioritizing your clients’ experience.
 That includes credit and debit—the most popular payment methods—but also eChecks and e-transfers.
 When investigating credit card processing for lawyers, look for a payment solution that also accepts multiple payment methods.
 The more options you offer, the more ease and convenience your clients will feel.

-When you activate Clio Payments, you get LawPay for free—allowing you to accept eChecks safely and securely.
+When you activate Clio Payments—you’ll have the power to accept eChecks, credit, and debit cards, safely and securely.

 You’re ready to choose the right credit card processing service

 When it comes to your law firm, every dollar counts.
 Accepting online payments with the aid of technology like Clio Payments is an easy way to keep clients satisfied and ensure you get paid quickly.
 Do your research; credit card processing for lawyers is possible and can be highly beneficial to your firm.
 And the right solution is out there for you and your team.

 *Note: Rates listed are for US accounts and may differ for international customers.
 Certain card processing rates and fees are set by the card brands and aren’t negotiable by business owners or payment processors.
 This could cause additional card network pass-through fees that aren’t preventable and could be caused by card type, transaction type, or personal information provided at the time of transaction.
 These fees will not apply to every transaction.